dmarx/gh-store/README.md

 # Github Issues as a Data Store

 The `gh-store` package provides a data store implementation that uses GitHub Issues as a backend.
-Provides versioned storage and update capabilities for applications running in GitHub's ecosystem.
-The primary intended use case is for applications which are constrained to Github Actions as the only available runtime, and free-tier github resources.
+The primary intended use case is for "github native"  applications which are constrained to Github Actions as the only available runtime, and free-tier github resources.

 The data storage pattern presented here is inspired by https://github.com/utterance/utterances